Developing Health Partnerships that Transcend Boundaries

 In drafting the shared goals of the agenda, the Johns Hopkins University International Vaccine Access Center (IVAC) worked with a range of nongovernmental organizations and global ministries of health to develop accountability scorecards and conduct advocacy and outreach.

-“Johns Hopkins’s experience in research, learning, technical assistance, data, and so much more added incredible value to the partnership,” says Lisa M. Hilmi, PhD, executive director of the CORE Group, an organization based in Washington, D.C., that focuses on community-level public health efforts and helped create the agenda.
+“Johns Hopkins’s experience in research, learning, technical assistance, data, and so much more added incredible value to the partnership,” says Lisa M. Hilmi, MPH, RN, executive director of the CORE Group, an organization based in Washington, D.C., that focuses on community-level public health efforts and helped create the agenda.

 While global health issues may be receiving more attention now than they were before the current COVID-19 era, the work of building and maintaining successful international partnerships for public health solutions is often not that different from other collaborative efforts.